Australian Joint Copying Project

 Part 4 contains military records, some of which relate to Western Australia.

 Part 6 contains some treasury information relating to convicts and some Surgeons Superintendents' journals of convict ships which came to Western Australia.

 Part 7 contains Medical Journals for some convict and other passenger vessels which came to Western Australia.

 Part 8 contains records of learned societies and institutions, individuals, missionary organisations, trading and land companies etc, some of which relate to Western Australia.
 This handbook does have a subject index in the back.
+More detailed listings of what is contained in each reel have recently been published.
 Also use Phyllis Mander-Jones' book (op. cit).

 Part 9 contains the records of nine individuals in public life in England.
 Reels 6108-6109 contain information re convict management in Western Australia.

 Part 10 contains mainly Dominion Office correspondence, but has material relating to Fairbridge Farm School, the Group Settlement Scheme and overseas settlement.